 • screening is not recommended due to the low detection rate and high cost

-• cardiac enzymes (CK, CKMB, LD, high-sensitivity cardiac troponin)
+• cardiac enzyme testing (CK, CKMB, LD, high-sensitivity cardiac troponin)

-• to exclude concomitant MI, which may be a source of cardioembolism
+• to exclude concomitant myocardial infarction (MI), which may be a source of cardioembolism

-• troponin elevation is often due to brain lesion, not MI
+• troponin elevation is often attributed to a brain lesion rather than MI

 • other tests